daringer/asus-fan/README.md

 thats done by "pwmconfig"
 Nevertheless that script did it worse for me than the original controller - thus you can tell it to stop the fan completely...

--**Max fan speed**-There is an additional file for controling the maximum fan speed.
+-**Max fan speed**- There is an additional file for controling the maximum fan speed.
 It's r/w and controls both, automatic mode and manual mode.
 Value range: 0-255 reset value:256

 **TODOs**:
 ----------